 In contrast, the red squirrel, has a different self-preservation approach.
 After collecting a harvest of acorns, the red squirrel pauses.
 She thoughtfully considers a secure location to store her treasure—a tree cavity, den, or underbrush pile-- carefully stacks her acorns together in a sturdy pyramid that prevents sprouting, and clearly marks the spot.
 This tactic ensures that red squirrels have accessible energy stores that will last them and their offspring well into the next season.

-Parents who have a child with pain often echo gray squirrel behavior, expending a lot of energy each day, without a careful plan for the long-term.
+Caregivers who have a child with pain often echo gray squirrel behavior, expending a lot of energy each day, without a careful plan for the long-term.
 This fatiguing process can result in a sense of futility, less effective problem solving and exhaustion.

 Being more "red squirrel-ish” is not about adding one more item on the “to do” list or even revamping an existing approach to fortifying your family.
 It’s simply about taking a step back to evaluate how it might be possible to pause and thoughtfully consider a self-preservation strategy that, in turn, will contribute to a long-lasting bounty for the whole family.